aws-samples/aws-modernization-with-gitlab-hashicorp-gremlin/content/30_Setup-Terraform_Cloud/10_Hashicorp_Terrform_Cloud/1_Add_workspace_to_terraform_cloud.md

 Locate the "Redirect URI" and copy it to your clipboard; you'll paste it in the next step.

 {{% notice note %}}
-__Leave the below show page open in a browser tab.__ In the next step you will copy values from this page and in later steps you generate a __Application ID__ and __Secret__ from Gitlab
+__Leave the below show page open in a browser tab.__ In the next step you will copy values from this page and in later steps you generate a __Application ID__ and __Secret__ from GitLab
 {{% /notice %}}

 {{% notice tip %}}
-Switch to the Gitlab tab
+Switch to the GitLab tab
 {{% /notice %}}

 Navigate to Profiles > Application  https://gitlab.com/profile/applications